 Some more interesting stats from the survey indicate that there has been a 3.8% year-on-year increase in Americans aged 12 and over having used drugs in the previous month.
 25.4% of illegal drug users have a substance use disorder.

-With increasing rates of people abusing drugs, from marijuana, the most common illicit drug taken in the US, to cocaine, methamphetamine, and opioids, ensuring access to treatment facilities to support recovery from addiction and regain sobriety is vital to get people the support they need.
+With increasing rates of people abusing drugs, from marijuana, the most common illicit drug taken in the US, to cocaine, methamphetamine, and opioids, ensuring access to treatment facilities to support recovery from addiction and regain sobriety is vital for getting people the support they need.